 Taking an end of season break sounds easy, but getting the timing right is essential if you want to race well next year…

 After a long season of racing and training, November and December are often the best months to take a break.
 It’s the perfect opportunity to bring some balance back into your life, by investing a little more time into your friends, family and career.
 Getting the timing right isn’t always easy though.
 Take too many days off and you’ll spend the next six months battling to regain your previous fitness.
-These five tips will help you decide what to do and when to start training again.
+These five tips will help you decide what to do and when to start following your chosen triathlon training plan, duathlon training plan, running training plan or cycling training plan again.

 We all like to indulge in a few treats at the end of the season.
 That chocolate bar you always avoided, the glass of wine you turned down – now you can let your hair down and enjoy them more.
 However, it also pays to remember that you are probably burning fewer calories through exercise right now.
 It’s fine to gain a few pounds in the off-season but don’t let the trend carry on for too long.
 If your weight goes up by more than around 4 or 5 pounds it’s either time to start eating better or increasing your training again.

 If you’re someone who juggles a busy job, with a family and friends, now is the ideal time to repay some of their patience.
 Stop focusing on sport for a little while and do all the things you don’t normally have time for.
 Tell people this is your “easy month” just so they know what to expect.
 Have a few lie-ins, make your partner breakfast in bed, take your kids to the zoo and do something good at work.
 Once you’ve done all that, you can start planning your training regime again.